Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 `import React, { useState } from 'react';`

 Because your input element relies on your `App` component’s `state` to manage its value, you need to use `state` in your new `Input` component.
 However, the `Input` component is a stateless, functional component, not a class-based one.
-To use `state` in a functional component, you’ll need to use a feature of React called `Hooks`.
-In your case, to access `state` from a functional component, you'll use the `useState` Hook.
+To use `state` in a functional component, you use a feature of React called `Hooks`.
+In your case, to access `state` from a functional component, you use the `useState` Hook.

 **Tip!**

 Hooks were introduced as part of React v16.8.
 They allow access to `state` and other React features without writing a class.
-You'll cover Hooks in greater detail in the next lesson, including `useState`.
+You cover Hooks in greater detail in the next lesson, including `useState`.
 For now, focus on getting the components built as you code along and become familiar with the `useStat`e syntax for accessing `state` in a functional component.

-You’ve imported React, now define your `Input` component and export it.
+You imported React, now define your `Input` component and export it.
 Be sure to copy in the `input` and `button` elements from your `App` component.

 **App.js**